aaron-grau/curic/react/projects/widgets/README.md

 * Review the [open weather API][weather] documentation.
 We'll use this API to get the weather based on our current location

 * In order to get the API to accept your HTTP requests, you'll need an API key.
 [Read up on how to use the API key and sign up for one here.][api-key] After signing up, click on the API keys tab to get your key.
+You may need to open their welcome email before the API key will work.

 **NB:** In the real world, you should be very careful about placing API keys in frontend JavaScript or anywhere else they are publicly